 A: No, the work-based evidence must be current, as in the evidence must be generated from the current job, not something you did years ago.
 If you want to study for this qualification, you should get a role as a manager or deputy manager in a care setting, either residential care, or domiciliary/community care, or related care setting for adults.
 You can start the course now, but within a few months you should have a job where you lead, manage, and supervise staff, in order to generate the required evidence to prove your competence.

-Learners need to be employed in a suitable role within the health and social care or children and young people’s sector.
-Those not in a management or supervisory role should move to such a job role in order to evidence their skills and competence.
+Learners must be employed in a suitable management role within the health and social care sector.
+Those not in a management/supervisory role should move to such a job role in order to evidence their skills and competence.

 We advise that learners have a minimum of Level 2 in literacy and numeracy (or equivalent) to undertake this qualification.

-Completing this qualification makes you fully qualified to manage a care facility, or health facility.
+Completing this qualification makes you fully qualified to manage a care facility, or health facility for adults or children.
 It makes you eligible for Registered Manager status with the CQC.